Knowledge Popularization

 This document was translated from Chinese by AI and has not yet been reviewed.

-Tokens are the basic units of text processed by AI models, understood as the smallest units of model "thinking".
-They are not entirely equivalent to the characters or words as we understand them, but rather a special way the model segments text itself.
+Tokens are the basic units that AI models use to process text, which can be understood as the smallest units of a model's "thought."
+They are not entirely equivalent to characters or words as we understand them, but rather a special text segmentation method used by the model itself.

-A Chinese character is typically encoded as 1-2 tokens
+A Chinese character is usually encoded as 1-2 tokens.

 For example:

-Longer or uncommon words are decomposed into multiple tokens
+Longer or less common words are broken down into multiple tokens.

 For example: